nvalentine-puppetlabs/demo-pe3-r10k/README.md

   * Login to console via: https://localhost:8443 w/ creds: admin@puppetlabs.com/puppetlabs.
   * r10k builds out environments in master:/etc/puppetlabs/puppet/environments based on the branches in githhub.com/nvalentine-puppetlabs/demo-pe3-r10k-environments.
 You can point r10k to a different repo by modifying the code in puppet/manifests/site.pp.
   * The Puppetfile currently pulls in nvalentine-puppetlabs/r10k which has an open PR against acidprime/r10k which adds anchors to the base class r10k.

+# Implementation details
+  * There's currently a bug in the vagrant-auto_network plugin that necessitates having each VM initially assiged the IP address 0.0.0.0.
+This is a temporary hack